Best Seattle Zoos and Aquariums

-Due to its geographical location of Seattle city, Seattle zoos benefit from having amazing eco-system of having water, mountains and large acres of greenery here.
-Such lush environment together with being one of the best metropolitan cities in the U.S. has attracted many visitors to these zoos from all over the country.
-Further, we take a look at these museum which provide educational programs and exhibits to eager visitors who want to know more about animals and their habitats.
+Due to its geographical location in Seattle city, Seattle zoos benefit from having an amazing ecosystem of having water, mountains, and large acres of greenery here.
+Such a lush environment, together with being one of the best metropolitan cities in the U.S. has attracted many visitors to these zoos from all over the country.
+Further, we take a look at these museums, which provide educational programs and exhibits to eager visitors who want to know more about animals and their habitats.
 In fact, many visitors come from all over the country to see these beautiful animal habitats.

-Cougar Mountain Zoo is another one of Seattle zoos which is home to more than 17 birds and mammal species.
-They include Emu, Macaws, Cranes, Alpacas, Tigers and Cougars.
-The normal zoo exhibits are open from Month of January to November and special reindeer festival takes place during December.
-The general admission fee is around $16 which includes both the zoo experience as well as a Bronze Statue Collection.
-Metro bus number 271 which is en route University District Bellevue passes from Cougar Mountain Zoo.
+Cougar Mountain Zoo is another one of the Seattle zoos home to more than 17 birds and mammal species.
+They include Emu, Macaws, Cranes, Alpacas, Tigers, and Cougars.
+The normal zoo exhibits are open from Month of January to November, and a special reindeer festival takes place during December.
+The general admission fee is around $16, including the zoo experience and a Bronze Statue Collection.
+Metro bus number 271, which is en route to University District Bellevue, passes from Cougar Mountain Zoo.

-Seattle Aquarium is the last of Seattle zoos which hosts mostly aquatic creatures.
+Seattle Aquarium is the last of Seattle zoos that hosts mostly aquatic creatures.
 However, you can still observe some bird and mammal species here as well.
-This zoo started its operation in 1977 and after 2007 got a massive expansion to accommodate extra 18 thousand square feet of space as well as adding a large 120,000-gallon aquatic exhibit.
-This Aquarium is the 9th largest aquarium in the USA attracting a lot of visitors per year to its many exhibits.
-Some these exhibits include Pacific Coral Reef, Window on Washington Waters and Life on the Edge.
+This zoo started its operation in 1977 and, after 2007, got a massive expansion to accommodate extra 18 thousand square feet of space as well as adding a large 120,000-gallon aquatic exhibit.
+This Aquarium is the 9th largest aquarium in the USA, attracting a lot of visitors per year to its many exhibits.
+Some of these exhibits include Pacific Coral Reef, Window on Washington Waters, and Life on the Edge.

-It is good to know that you can have your graduations, weddings and corporate & private events here as well where a diver will show your special message to your guests.
+It is good to know that you can have your graduations, weddings, and corporate & private events here as well, where a diver will show your special message to your guests.
 This aquarium is just a short walk away from Seattle Great Wheel.
-The 1-LINE light rail and busses number 18, 311, 43, 49, 550, 62, 7, D LINE, E LINE have stops here.
+The 1-LINE light rail and busses number 18, 311, 43, 49, 550, 62, 7, D LINE and E LINE have stops here.